rudderlabs/rudder-transformer/CONTRIBUTING.md

 These tests will automatically be run on each commit, making sure that any new development does not break the existing integrations.

-### 5. Add RudderStack UI configurations in integrations-config
+### 5. Add RudderStack UI configurations in integrations-config for your destination integration

 Add configuration for your destination integration in [rudder-integrations-config](https://github.com/rudderlabs/rudder-integrations-config) repo under `src.configurations/destinations`.
 At bare minimum, a db-config file is needed, here’s [an example](https://github.com/rudderlabs/rudder-integrations-config/blob/develop/src/configurations/destinations/fullstory/db-config.json) of the same for FullStory destination.
 Duplicate it in the directory for your integration config folder and change the relevant values for your integration.